Landlocked European Nations Face Gas Woes Amid Growing Pressure on Russia

 Sanctions

 Currently, although the EU has largely banned Russian oil imports, there are no EU-wide sanctions on purchasing Russian gas.
-The European Commission, EU’s main executive body, has urged member states to reduce imports to avoid what it sees as financing the Kremlin’s war chest.
+The European Commission, the EU’s main executive body, has urged member states to reduce imports to avoid what it sees as financing the Kremlin’s war chest.

-“Belgium will file and we will support an initiative to ban and track [liquid natural gas] imports from Russia more structurally,” Kai Mykkanen, Finland’s climate and environment minister, told reporters ahead of a meeting.
+“Belgium will file and we will support an initiative to ban and track [liquified natural gas] imports from Russia more structurally,” Kai Mykkanen, Finland’s climate and environment minister, told reporters ahead of a meeting.

 Moving Away From Russian Pipeline Gas